Warren Mitchell

-Warren Mitchell (born Warren Misell; 14 January 1926 – 14 November 2015) was a British actor.
+Warren Mitchell (born Warren Misell; 14 January 1926 – 14 November 2015) was an English actor best known for playing bigoted cockney Alf Garnett in television, film and stage productions from the 1960s to the 1990s.
 He was a BAFTA TV Award winner and twice a Laurence Olivier Award winner.

 In the 1950s, Mitchell appeared on the radio programmes Educating Archie and Hancock's Half Hour.
 He also performed minor roles in several films.
-In the 1960s, he rose to prominence in the role of bigoted cockney Alf Garnett in the BBC television sitcom Till Death Us Do Part (1965–75), created by Johnny Speight, which won him a Best TV Actor BAFTA in 1967.
+In the 1960s, he rose to prominence in the role of Alf Garnett in the BBC television sitcom Till Death Us Do Part (1965–75), created by Johnny Speight, which won him a Best TV Actor BAFTA in 1967.
 He reprised the role in the television sequels Till Death...
 (ATV, 1981) and In Sickness and in Health (BBC, 1985–92), and in the films Till Death Us Do Part (1969) and The Alf Garnett Saga (1972).

-His other film appearances include Three Crooked Men (1958), Carry On Cleo (1964), The Spy Who Came In from the Cold (1965), The Assassination Bureau (1969) and Norman Loves Rose (1982).
+Mitchell's other film appearances include Three Crooked Men (1958), Carry On Cleo (1964), The Spy Who Came In from the Cold (1965), The Assassination Bureau (1969) and Norman Loves Rose (1982).
 He held both British and Australian citizenship and enjoyed considerable success in stage performances in both countries, winning Olivier Awards in 1979 for Death of a Salesman and in 2004 for The Price.

 Early life

 Mitchell was born and raised in Stoke Newington, London.
 His father was a glass and china merchant.
-His family were Russian Jews (originally surnamed "Misell").
+His family were Russian Jews (originally called "Misell").

-He was interested in acting from an early age and attended Gladys Gordon's Academy of Dramatic Arts in Walthamstow from the age of seven.
-He did well at Southgate County School (now Southgate School), a state grammar school at Palmers Green, Middlesex.
+Mitchell was interested in acting from an early age and attended Gladys Gordon's Academy of Dramatic Arts in Walthamstow from the age of seven.
+He did well at Southgate County School (which became Minchenden School), a state grammar school at Palmers Green, North London.
 He then studied physical chemistry at University College, Oxford, as a Royal Air Force cadet student on a six-month university short course which the armed services sponsored for potential officers.
 There he met his contemporary, Richard Burton, and together they joined the RAF in October 1944.
 He completed his navigator training in Canada just as the Second World War ended.

-His wife, Constance Wake (1928–2017) was a film and TV actress in Behind the Headlines (1956 film), Maigret (1960 TV series) and others.